Out of the classroom, into the field

 Our students find internships in several ways.
 They may take advantage of the vast network of alumni and former internship sites around the world, apply for internships through formal programs (such as the World Bank Internship) or directly contact organizations that are interesting to them.
 Some internships are paid; others are not.
 Most of our MPA/ID students working for public or nonprofit organizations receive a grant to cover their costs.

-Government of Sri Lanka (CID Project)
+Government of Albania (CID Project)